Kron4ek/Wine-Builds/README.md

 ### Architectures

 * **amd64** - for 64-bit systems, it can run both 32-bit and 64-bit applications.
+* **amd64-wow64** - same as amd64, but does not require 32-bit libraries to run 32-bit applications, therefore it can work on systems without multilib.
 * **x86** - for 32-bit systems, it can run only 32-bit applications.

 ---